The information below is intended to help incoming students get started on their academic path at L&C.

 Try to keep in mind how the work you’ll be doing in your classes will fit together.
 When possible, we suggest picking courses that offer a variety of different kinds of “brain work” that strikes a balance between reading- and writing-intensive, quantitative problem solving, world language, or creative courses.
 You might love one particular subject, but too much of one thing is usually a bad idea!
 Remember, you will be registered for one reading and writing intensive course already if you are taking Core 120: Words, or one quantitative course if you are taking Core 121: Numbers.

-As you prepare to register, it is important to have a list of backup courses, so that if a particular course is full when it is your turn to register, you will have another course in mind.
+As you prepare to register, it is important to have a list of backup courses, so that if a particular course is full when you are ready to register, you will have another course in mind.
 It is also useful to have backup courses so that you have a few different schedule options in case some of the courses you are interested in are offered at the same time.

-We recommend having a list of 4 to 6 backup classes before registration opens on July 28.
+We recommend having a list of 4 to 6 backup classes.
 Your backup list can be comprised of other courses to consider within majors or minors you are interested in exploring, classes that fulfill General Education requirements, or classes that allow you to try out something completely new and different.
 You also might want to consider registering for one these hidden gems.

 If you are having trouble crafting your schedule or finding backups, please email your advisor in the College Advising Center or make an appointment (not sure who your College Advisor is?
 Check your Lewis & Clark email for messages from them).

 In order to explore or pursue some majors at Lewis & Clark, you must start on the path in your first semester of college.
 That is because courses in the Mathematical and Computer Sciences, Natural Sciences, and Environmental Studies are very sequential.
-Many classes are offered only in the fall, so if you wait, you could be set back on a major for an entire year.
+Many introductory science classes are offered only in the fall, so this spring is an ideal semester to prepare for those courses.